Hero shot of a Whole Foods–style Berry Chantilly Cake sliced to show berry filling and chantilly cream

 Yes — but choose wisely.
 Opt for a high-quality white cake or yellow cake cake mix, and still follow best practices like using room temperature eggs and cake pans with proper prep.
 Your chantilly cream deserves a solid foundation, even if it’s semi-homemade.

-Berry Chantilly Cake Recipe (From Scratch)
+Berry Chantilly Cake Recipe Card

-Berry Chantilly Cake (Whole Foods Copycat)
+Berry Chantilly Cake Recipe | Whole Foods Copycat

 A light and fluffy vanilla cake layered with whipped Chantilly cream, fresh berries, and berry jam.
 This Whole Foods-inspired cake is a showstopper for any celebration.